cosinekitty/astronomy/source/csharp/README.md

 <a name="Direction"></a>
 ## `enum Direction`

+**Selects whether to search for a rising event or a setting event for a celestial body.**

 | Value | Description |
 | --- | --- |
 | `Rise` | Indicates a rising event: a celestial body is observed to rise above the horizon by an observer on the Earth. |